frees-io/freestyle/docs/src/main/tut/docs/README.md

 # Quick Start

-**Freestyle** is a library that enables building large-scale modular Scala applications and libraries on top of Free monads/applicatives.
+**Freestyle** is a library that enables the building of large-scale modular Scala applications and libraries on top of Free monads/applicatives.

 ## Getting Started

 Freestyle is compatible with both Scala JVM and Scala.js.

-This project supports Scala 2.10, 2.11 and 2.12.
+This project supports Scala 2.10, 2.11, and 2.12.
 The project is based on macro paradise.

 To use the project, add the following to your build.sbt: